uselesstechjunks/generative_models_mle/docs/content/chapter1.md

-# Chapter 1: The Real and Complex Number System
+# Part 1: Formulating the Problem

 ## Introduction
 What am I trying to achieve?